+82 (0)2 3498 6924

 What is Crimson Global Academy?

-While this is the typical timeline for studying A Levels, if you’re interested in competing for spots at the top US universities, not even 4 A Levels will be enough for you to stand out from the competitive applicant pool.
+While this is the typical timeline for studying A Levels, if you’re interested in competing for spots at the top US universities, you might need more than 4 A Level subjects to stand out in the competitive applicant pool.

-The majority of Edexcel/ Cambridge AS and A Level subjects are externally assessed, with exams offered in June and November for Cambridge and June, October, and January for Edexcel.
+The majority of Edexcel/ Cambridge AS and A Level subjects are externally assessed.
+These exams are offered at different times throughout the year:

 Edexcel's mark schemes tend to be more detailed, providing clearer indications of how students can earn credit for their answers compared to Cambridge's mark schemes.